syrhus/solax_inverter/README.md

-Domoticz plugin for Solax inverters
+Domoticz python plugin for Solax inverters

 This plugin allow to use Solax API to connect and retrieve inverter data production from cloud.